detectify/page-fetch/README.md

 ## Installation

-page-fetch is written with Go and can be installed with `go get`:
+page-fetch is written with Go and can be installed with `go install`:

 ```
 ▶ go install github.com/detectify/page-fetch@latest